Ask a doctor about a prescription for PAROXETINE VIR 20 mg FILM-COATED TABLETS

 Depression

-The recommended dose is 1 tablet (20 milligrams) per day in adults, which can be increased to 50 milligrams per day.
+The recommended dose is 1 tablet (20 milligrams) per day in adults, and the dose may be increased up to 50 milligrams per day.

 Obsessive-compulsive disorder